JuliaPsychometrics/PersonParameters.jl/docs/src/getting-started.md

 pp = person_parameters(OnePL, responses, difficulties, MLE())
 ```

-The resulting [`PersonParameterResult`](@ref) object the estimated person parameters for all 20 test takers.
+The resulting [`PersonParameterResult`](@ref) object contains the estimated person parameters for all 20 test-takers.
 The estimate of a single person can be obtained by indexing the `pp` object.

 ```@example getting-started
 pp17 = pp[17]
 ```

-Single person parameters contain the estimate and standard error of estimation.
+The [`PersonParameter`](@ref) object consists of the estimate and standard error of estimation for a single test-taker.
 To access the values you can use [`value`](@ref) and [`se`](@ref) respectivelty.

 ```@example getting-started